My report on the coroner’s findings

 Elly Rose Warren died overseas in November 2016 under highly suspicious circumstances.
 From the outset, multiple independent lines of evidence including forensic pathology, radiological imaging, eyewitness accounts, and official reports from Mozambique authorities indicated that her death was not accidental.

-Despite this, it took more than seven years for key evidence to be properly examined.
+Despite this, it took more than seven years for only some of the key evidence to be properly examined.
 During that time, critical material was overlooked, expert witnesses were excluded, and investigative opportunities were missed.
-These failures delayed recognition of the true nature of Elly’s death and caused prolonged distress to her family.
+These failures delayed recognition of the true nature of Elly’s death and caused prolonged distress to Elly’s family.

-• Photographs showing Elly’s clothing ripped apart and her body partially naked.
+Crime scene photographs showing Elly’s clothing ripped apart and her body partially unclothed.

 In the years that followed, further expert analysis reinforced the same conclusion.
-Independent forensic pathologists and radiologists working across different countries consistently found that Elly’s airways and lungs contained large volumes of sand.
+Independent forensic pathologists and radiologists consistently found that Elly’s airways and lungs contained large volumes of packed sand.
 The volume, density, and distribution of this material were not consistent with accidental inhalation.

-Radiological imaging later confirmed that both lungs were filled with high-density material comparable to bone or cement.
-Forensic pathology findings described the airways as completely packed with sand.
-These findings were consistent across multiple independent examinations.
+Radiological imaging in 2019 confirmed both lungs contained high-density material comparable to bone or cement.
+Forensic pathology findings described the airways as completely obstructed with sand.
+These findings were consistent across multiple independent examinations, except for the Melbourne pathologist’s initial report, which stated no significant sand was present.

 Ultimately, the Coroner amended the cause of death to “aspiration of a large amount of sand.”
-However, the broader question of how this occurred and whether it was the result of deliberate external action was not fully resolved, despite substantial evidence pointing to a non-accidental manner of death.
+However, the mechanism by which this occurred, and whether it was accidental or non-accidental, was not fully resolved despite substantial evidence indicating a non-accidental explanation.

 Coronial Investigation Analysis

-From the very beginning, I believed my daughter had been murdered, and the factual evidence I obtained in 2016 fully supported this belief.
-I repeatedly informed the Australian Federal Police (AFP), the Department of Foreign Affairs and Trade (DFAT), and the Coroners Court of Victoria, providing detailed evidence and raising urgent concerns.
-Despite this, the authorities failed to properly investigate or take meaningful action, compounding the injustice and suffering experienced by Elly’s family.
+From the very beginning, I believed my daughter had been murdered, and the factual evidence I obtained in 2016/17 fully supported this belief.
+I repeatedly informed the Australian Federal Police (AFP), the Department of Foreign Affairs and Trade (DFAT), and the Coroners Court of Victoria, providing detailed evidence and raising urgent concerns!
+Despite this, the authorities failed to properly investigate or take meaningful action, compounding the injustice and suffering experienced by Elly’s family over many years.

 Evidence known was both significant and compelling.
 This included: